IntersectMBO/plutus/doc/TRIAGE.md

 There's no obligation to polish labels on an issue that you're about to close.
 In general, don't worry about labels on closed issues.
 However if an issue got reopened, then you do need to label it appropriately.

 Below you'll find the full list of "regulated" labels.
 If you introduce a new such label, please add it to the list.
-All other labels (e.g. `enhancement`, `Performance`, `Refactoring` etc) can be used freely, i.e. feel free to use or not to use any of them.
-The list:
+All other labels (e.g. `enhancement`, `Performance`, `Refactoring` etc) can be used freely, i.e. feel free to use or not to use any of them (and if any such label was added by a user, then only remove it if it's wrong as we don't want to discourage engagement).

+The list of regulated labels:

 - `status: needs triage` -- means that the issue hasn't been triaged yet and requires attention.
 Note that any amount of discussion isn't indicative of the issue being successfully triaged.
 I.e. as long as this label is there, the issue still requires attention.
 Once the issue is triaged, this label must be replaced with some other `status: <something>` one.
 This label is added automatically to every new issue.
 - `status: needs action from the team` -- means that the issue needs to be addressed by the team.
 Not necessarily ASAP, but better sooner than later, depending on what is determined during the prioritization process.
 In any case such an issue needs to be actively tracked and progress must be regularly reported in the issue (once any substantial progress is made or every month or two otherwise).
 It is fine to demote the issue in future and label it differently, if it's what the team arrives at during the prioritization process.